 7. Use It to Form Healthy Habits

-The self-discipline required for establishing healthy habits can often leave us feeling resentful or unhappy.
-Apps can take some of the responsibility for governing your behavior off your shoulders and lessen the burden of creating habits that contribute to your wellbeing.
+The self-discipline required to establish healthy habits can often leave us feeling resentful or unhappy.
+Apps can take some of the responsibility for governing your behavior off your shoulders and lessen the burden of creating habits that contribute to your well-being.

 Digital Wellbeing is Consuming with a Purpose